keketso-prog/AWS-RE-START-JOURNEY/Projects/Static-Website/Marble-Bistro.md

-# Business Problem :
-# The Situation We Found:
+# The Problem
-- Walking into Marble Bistro revealed complete operational chaos:

-- Owner juggling phone calls while scribbling bookings on worn-out notepad
-- Takeout orders tracked on scattered sticky notes
-- Watching the operation was genuinely stressful

-# Critical Problems Identified:
+What We Saw:

+Walking into Marble Bistro, we immediately noticed the chaos.
+The owner was juggling phone calls, writing bookings in an old notepad, and tracking orders on sticky notes everywhere.
+It was honestly stressful just watching.
+# Main Issues
+- Mixed-Up Orders

-- Order Mix-ups: Happening almost daily - customers ordering pasta receiving someone else's burger
+Nearly every day, someone's order got confused—imagine ordering pasta and getting someone else's burger instead.
-- Double Bookings: So frequent the owner started turning away customers preemptively to be safe
+- Double Bookings

+This happened so often that the owner started saying "no" to customers just to play it safe, which meant losing business.
+- Slow Responses

-- Communication Delays: Customers waiting hours for reservation callbacks because owner was too swamped
+Customers waited hours for callbacks because the owner was too busy to keep up with the phone.
-- Lost Personalization: No system to remember regular customers or their preferences - missing the personal touch that makes small restaurants special
+- Forgotten Regulars

+There was no way to remember loyal customers or what they liked, so they missed that special personal touch.
+- Can't Grow

-- Zero Scalability: Would need to hire additional staff just to manage phones and paperwork to handle growth
+To handle more customers, they'd need to hire people just to answer phones and track bookings—not a smart use of money.
+- Exhausted Owner

-- Owner Burnout: Frustrated and exhausted, desperately needed help
+The owner was burnt out, frustrated, and desperately needed help.
+- Our Goal

+We wanted to fix these problems with a simple digital solution, so the team could focus on what they love—great food and happy customers.

 # What We Built:
 - A clean, straightforward website where customers can book tables and place orders without picking up the phone.
 Nothing fancy or overcomplicated—just a solid solution that works.